Otary library, shape your images, image your shapes.

 if __name__ == "__main__":

-- Otary makes libraries management easier by only using one library and not depending on multiple libraries like Pillow, OpenCV, Scikit-Image, PyMuPDF etc.
+- Much simpler, simplifying libraries management by only using one library and not manipulating multiple libraries like Pillow, OpenCV, Scikit-Image, PyMuPDF etc.